 6. by CHLOE

-If you have a craving for vegan burgers and fries, check out’s LA location in Silver Lake.
+If you have a craving for vegan burgers and fries, check out by CHLOE’s LA location in Silver Lake.
 The restaurant is cheerful and deliberately low-key, and it offers takeout along with Postmates and Cavier to make deliveries. by CHLOE offers a selection of delicious plant-based burgers and meatballs, plus air-baked fries with seitan chorizo and tofu crèma.

 7. un solo sol

-For a breathtaking selection of Latin American dishes, you should check out.
+For a breathtaking selection of Latin American dishes, you should check out un solo sol.
 Carlos Ortez, the restaurant owner, is an entrepreneur and activist from El Salvador.
 His aim is to create an establishment that promotes unity, which is why un solo sol serves dishes from various Latin American traditions and even some specialties from the Middle East.

 The restaurant, located in Boyle Heights, also displays stunning murals and features a colorful selection of Latin American music.
 You will love the specialties, such as stuffed baked plantain, as well as the selection of taquitos, tacos, and quesadillas.